manuelmeister/OnlineGames/README.md

 _parameters_
     * <code>name</code>     = your username
     * <code>game</code>     = name of your game
-    * <code>receiver</code> = a function with one parameter, the parameter is in the protocol standart dictionary form
+    * <code>receiver</code> = a function with one parameter, the parameter is in the protocol dictionary form
     * <code>address</code>  = the ip address or the domainname of the server \[optional\]
     * <code>port</code>     = port of the server \[optional\]